zrong/hexo-theme-freemind/_posts/qna.md

 <!-- more -->

-{% label Q danger %} Bootstrap 2.3 is old, why not Bootstrap 3.x?

-{% label A success %} Like I said, I wrote this theme before Bootstrap 3.x is released.
-But I will consider to upgrade it to 3.x once I have time.

 {% label Q danger %} Why use raw CSS stylesheets instead of fashion stylus?

 {% label A success %} Yes, stylus is cool.
 But I don't want to wrote my stylesheets again in stylus.
 So let's just keep them.